nixworks/public/news/2010/06/22/index.md

 ##### Nikki Haley
 ### [Nikki Haley wins the Republican Party primary to be the Republican candidate in the South Carolina gubernatorial election in the United States. ](/news/2010/06/22/nikki-haley-wins-the-republican-party-primary-to-be-the-republican-candidate-in-the-south-carolina-gubernatorial-election-in-the-united-stat.md)
-_Context: Nikki Haley, Republican, South Carolina, U.S., gubernatorial election, primary election_
+_Context: Nikki Haley, Republican, South Carolina, United States, gubernatorial election, primary election_

 ##### George Osborne
 ### [In the United Kingdom, Chancellor George Osborne presents the coalition government's emergency budget statement to the House of Commons. ](/news/2010/06/22/in-the-united-kingdom-chancellor-george-osborne-presents-the-coalition-government-s-emergency-budget-statement-to-the-house-of-commons.md)